NellyZarinyan/Appium-test-cases-for-YouTube/README.md

 8. `NEW_RUN`: To create a new run, by default `false`

 ####  Configuring TestRail reporting
    1. `testRail.config.ts` file located in `playwright-ui-tests/src/utils/`: TestRail configuration details such as the host URL, username, password, projectId, customer, runId, suiteId, testRunName, reporter, version, createNewRun.

-   2. `testrail_reporter.ts ` file located in `playwright-ui-tests/src/utils/`:  Implementation for integrating TestRail reporting into a testing framework.

 #### TestRail Execution Commands

+If you have already changed the environment variables in the config file, there is no need to pass them from the command line.
-> To create or reuse a run in TestRail, use the following command (this command reuses an existing TestRail run if it already exists, otherwise, it creates a new TestRail run.):
+> To create or reuse a run in TestRail, use the following command (this command reuse an existing TestRail run if a run with a matching name is found, otherwise, it creates a new TestRail run.):
 ``` bash
 REPORTER=testRail TR_USER=<username> TR_PASS=<password> NODE_ENV=frosh npx playwright test <path>
 ```